Skip to content

 On the Textkernel indexing status custom object, add lookup fields to the primary Candidate and Vacancy objects for your data model.
 This relationship links Textkernel indexing status records to Candidates and Vacancies.
 These records maintain indexation status information.
 The records track which Candidate/Vacacny records are up to date in the Textkernel index, which are waiting to be indexed to Textkernel and/or which records had indexing errors (e.g. because of an unparseable CV).

-2. Define Custom formula fields to define the subset of records to be indexed
+2. Define a filtering checkbox field (Boolean) to define the subset of records to be indexed

-Usually, not all records are copied into the TK Index for search and match.
+Usually, not all records are copied from Salesforce into the TK Index for search and match.
 For example, perhaps only active Vacancies should be stored in the Index, or perhaps any Candidates which have not given recent marketing consent need to be excluded.
-To support this, you should create a custom Formula Field (using Salesforce Object Manager) that returns a boolean True if the Candidate/Vacancy record should be indexed, and otherwise returns False.
+To support this, you should create a Boolean checkbox field that stores a boolean True if the Candidate/Vacancy record should be indexed, and otherwise returns False.
 Once those fields have been created, you should assign them in the data mapping.
-The filter function can be defined for each related object in your data model (ie, not just Candidate, but related Work Experience, Education, etc).
+The filtering field can be defined for each related object in your data model (ie, not just Candidate, but related Work Experience, Education, etc).

 3. (Optional) Define data-segregation roles